 The wonderful thing about playdough is that it is so versatile.
-With just a few extra bits and bobs, and a little bit of preparation, you can turn a ball of the soft squishy stuff into the most wonderful game.
+With just a few extra bits and bobs, and a little bit of preparation, you can turn a ball of the soft squishy stuff into a wonderful game.
 We’ve gathered together a whole heap of awesome ideas, perfect for rainy days or heatwaves.
-And here’s our playdough recipe to get you started…
+And here’s our no-cook playdough recipe to get you started …

 Loose parts play

 We love this easy idea to make sand-coloured play dough and then use seashells collected on the beach to make beautiful creations.

 Photo: Mama Papa Bubba